kufu/smarthr-ui/CONTRIBUTING.md

 For the above reasons, it doesn't matter if the reg-suit fails for a repository from a fork.

+Review the PR and if there are no security issues we will run reg-suit.

 ## How to update component README

 If you add or update a component, update the component README.